Arnavion/hwtop/README.md

 (The actual output uses colors that are not visible here.)

-1. Output for the device corresponding to `pinephone.yaml`:
+1. Output for the device corresponding to `pinephone.toml`:

    ```
      0:   4.0% 648.0 MHz    2:  15.5% 648.0 MHz